 A tropical paradise, Goa has wonderful beaches and innumerable cafes and restaurants.
 The Portuguese have left a legacy of interesting, white-washed buildings.

 Today depart the UK on the British Airways flight to Bangalore.
 (N)

 Bangalore to Mysore – 150kms

-Arrive into Bangalore where you will be met and driven to pretty Mysore for a two night stay at the Royal Orchid Metropole Hotel or upgrade to the Radisson Blu Plaza Hotel.
+Arrive into Bangalore where you will be met and driven to pretty Mysore for a two night stay at the Gitanjali Homestay.
+Alternatively upgrade to the Royal Orchid Metropole Hotel.
 In the afternoon take a two hour specialist heritage walk in the city which starts at the Town Hall, visits the Devaraja Market and ends at the Jagan Mohan Palace.
 During the walk the guide will share various stories from Mysore's past and there will also be a chance to taste ‘Mysore Pak’, the city's famous sweet.
 (N)